PlVasilev/ASP.NET-Microservices-App/README.md

 ### ASP.NET Core Server, Angular Client

 ### Seller APP Idea
-This is **extreamly** simple app for Listing Properties on the market, make offfers and deals for them.
+This is **extreamly** simple app for Listing Properties on the market, make offers and deals for them.

 ## App content

-### All Server Apps and Client App are in Docker.
+### All Server and Client Apps are in Docker.

 #### Start: Docker-Compose up -d